TangJingfan/ve203-notes/rc_note/rc0/rc0.md

 # VE203 rc0

 Again, welcome to VE203.
 This is one of my favourate courses at Joint Institute.
 I hope we can share the same feeling at the end of semester.

 In rc0, I will lead to browse all topics covered in this course and give you some tips on how to grasp the essence of this course.
+VE203 is interesting, however, as its name indicates, is discrete.
+I hope these graphs can help you have a glance at the course in the beginning of the semester.

 ## Basic Set Theory and Logic

 The content in this section connects the `set` we have learned in high school with more interesting properties.
+This is fundamental in many field, including computer science.
+There are many concepts and they are related.
 A graph is shown below.

 ```mermaid
     graph